June 14-20, 2021 is Men’s Health Week, a week designed to put men’s health in the spotlight and promote discussion.

 Fact: The average Aussie male eats 2.3 serves of vegetables each day, which is less than half of the recommended serves (5 or 6 depending on age).

 How can we improve this: Increasing vegetable intake can be as simple as bulking out meals with a few extra vegetables (the more different types the better) and aiming to include some vegetables with each meal (or snack).
-Check out our Carrot and Cauliflower Macaroni Cheese and Beef and Vegetable Korma recipes for inspiration.
+Check out our Cauliflower, Carrot and Corn Macaroni Cheese and Beef and Vegetable Korma recipes for inspiration.

 Fact: The average Aussie male consumes 36% of their daily energy intake from discretionary (or junk) foods.
 These are foods that are high in energy but low in nutrients, such as fried foods, processed meats, pastries and pies, biscuits, soft drinks and alcohol.
 This is double the recommended amount (no more than 15% of energy per day).